Ameba-AIoT/ameba-iot-docs/amebadplus/en/product_overview/src/overview.rst

 -------------------
 .. only:: RTL8721D

-   The |CHIP_NAME| (including RTL8721DAx/RTL8721DCx/RTL8721DGx series) is a low-power dual-band microcontroller integrating a high-performance MCU
-   (Armv8.1-M, Cortex-M55 instruction set compatible) called Real-M300 and a low-power MCU (Armv8-M, Cortex-M23 instruction set compatible) called Real-M200.
+   The |CHIP_NAME| is a low-power dual-band microcontroller integrating a high-performance MCU (Armv8.1-M, Cortex-M55 instruction set compatible) called Real-M300 and a low-power MCU (Armv8-M, Cortex-M23 instruction set compatible) called Real-M200.
    It is designed to achieve enhanced power and RF performance and low-power consumption, featuring all the characteristics of low-power chips, such as fine-grained clock gating, multiple power modes, and dynamic power scaling.